ottomated/turtle-gambit/README.md

 ✓ Temporary autonomity
 ✓ Add name to code, and make a UI

+# HOW TO USE TEXTURES
+1. Extract frontend/public/texture.zip
+2. this should extract as /frontend/public/textures/minecraft/(all textures in here)
+3. Profit

 # INSTRUCTIONS FOR LUDWIG
  1. Materials:
 	- Turtle